Meet the Officers

 Treasurer

-In 1962, as a 19 year old college student, I read “Adventure is Underground”(subtitled “The story of great caves of the West and the men who explore them”).
-Forget electronics and engineering, my life was changed (NSS#6675).
-After a master degree (signed by Ronald Reagan) with a thesis “Mortuary Caves of the Mother Lode Region of California”, I got a researcher assistant position at the University of Alberta and spent a couple of summers looking for evidence of early man in caves of the Canadian Rockies.
+In 1962, as a 19-year-old college student, I read Adventure is Underground (subtitled “The story of great caves of the West and the men who explore them”).
+Forget electronics and engineering — my life was changed (NSS #6675).
+After a master’s degree (signed by Ronald Reagan) with a thesis on “Mortuary Caves of the Mother Lode Region of California,” I got a researcher assistant position at the University of Alberta and spent a couple of summers looking for evidence of early man in caves of the Canadian Rockies.
 A year after that I found a few caves in the Bob Marshall Wilderness.
-I spent a few years doing archaeology in California, Texas and Alabama before getting a real job (at 38) as a computer programmer.
-I retired as system analyst from the University of Alabama in Birmingham Hospital in 2005 and 2 weeks later was in Hamilton Montana.
+I spent a few years doing archaeology in California, Texas, and Alabama before getting a real job (at 38) as a computer programmer.
+I retired as a systems analyst from the University of Alabama in Birmingham Hospital in 2005, and two weeks later was in Hamilton, Montana.

 Dustin Kisner

 My aunt took me caving for the first time when I was about 10 years old in Rockcastle County, KY.
 I was immediately hooked and like to say I was raised by cavers.
 I spent my childhood around the campfire at Great Saltpeter Cave Preserve in KY listening to bad jokes and grand tales of cave exploration.
-Since then caving has lead to many amazing opportunities in my life, most recently landing me an internship in Red Lodge, MT as part of the USFS/BLM Cave Crew.
-The internship has passed but I still reside in Red Lodge and have fallen head over heels for the amazing alpine karst and intense caving opportunities of Montana and Wyoming area.
+Since then, caving has led to many amazing opportunities in my life, most recently landing me an internship in Red Lodge, MT as part of the USFS/BLM Cave Crew.
+The internship has passed, but I still reside in Red Lodge and have fallen head over heels for the amazing alpine karst and intense caving opportunities of the Montana and Wyoming area.
 I look forward to serving the NRMG and exploring the Northern Rockies with this amazing community.